Differentiating inside and outside spaces is essential to the logic of this aside.

 Nested Hierarchies Manipulate Inside and Outside Spaces

 A fish has inside-space within its surface/boundary and outside-space beyond its individual surface/boundary.

 A collective of coordinated fish (such as the ‘school’ depicted below) has a fairly-well demarcated boundary that defines its inside and outside spaces as well.

 The distance from the entity’s center to its boundary is the radius of its Span.
 As the entity’s radial Span increases, its boundary Pushes outwardly (centrifugally) encroaching into the surrounding outside-space.

 Inside-space Pulls inwardly from the boundary.
-This centripetal compression curves the radii, giving the entity its Spin.
+This centripetal compression can curve the radii, reducing the overall circumference.

 Read more about the Geometry of Spin and Span.

-Each fish has its own surface area, the exposure of which makes it vulnerable to predators.
-The external surface area of an entire school of fish (seen above) is far less than the sum of surface areas of all the separate fish in the school.
+Each fish has its own external surface area.
+The external surface area of an entire school of fish is far less than the sum of surface areas of all the separate fish in the school.

 The tendency of living systems to form multi-leveled structures whose levels differ in their complexity is all-pervasive throughout nature and has to be seen as a basic principle of self-organization.